ral-facilities/object-storage-api/README.md

 ```

 This will clear the database and MinIO storage, fetch existing entities from the `inventory-management-system-api` and
-add generate and add mock data for them.
+generate and add mock data for them.

 ## Notes